riveratn/riveratn.github.io/_pages/cv.md

   * Helped high school students with their research projects and presentations, teaching them how to follow the scientific method, create figures, and present their science-related work to different audiences
   * Presented essential information about tropical cyclones and their impacts on our society

-* PCAM Weather Camp, Volunteer | Summer 2021, Summer 2022
+* PCAM Weather Camp, Volunteer, Summer 2021, Summer 2022
   * Gave a lesson to high school students about tropical cyclones, their development, structure, and impacts.

 * Graduate Student Mentorship Program, University at Albany, DAES, Mentor, Albany, NY, September 2021 – May 2022